Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 Oh, Nida.

-The Bible communists lived in old Native American dwellings
+compound was rudimentary.
+The Bible communists lived in old Native American dwellings on the

 Yeah.

-Almost like the tea responsibility for their own children.
+Almost like they take responsibility for their own children.

 Yeah, I don't give a shit about other people's kids.